 How Much Caffeine is in Tea?

 There is a plenty of information circulating in the tea world about the levels of caffeine in tea and how it compares to coffee.
 While we'd love to give you a simple number or stat, there are far too many variables affecting how much caffeine makes it to your cup.
-Therefore, we will shall refrain from making a blanket statement about something so complex.
+In general, less caffeine is released into your cup from tea than from coffee.
 Join us below for just a taste of what we're talking about...

 Caffeine Level Variability in Tea